lncapital/ringtooljs/README.md

 ## Usage

 This tool is based on Balance of Sathosi.
 Every Command has ARGUMENTS and OPTIONS.
-In the Help Menu it is always shown whether which commands are mandatory the some default values.
+In the Help Menu it is always shown whether each commands are mandatory the some default values.

 To see the help of commands type `ringtool ignite -h`